Best lightweight bikes 2023: Our pick of the lightest climbing bikes

 Reasons to avoid

-Rather than aiming for a bike that fitted conveniently with the UCI's rulebook, Specialized went all-in for a lightweight machine with the Aethos, resulting in a frame weighing just 585g +/- 5g for a 56cm, and a full build, here with Shimano Dura-Ace, that weighs just 6.1kg.
+Rather than aiming for a bike that fitted conveniently with the UCI's rulebook, Specialized went all-in for a lightweight machine with the Aethos, resulting in a frame weighing just 585g +/- 5g for a size 56cm, and a full build, here with Shimano Dura-Ace, that weighs just 6.1kg.

-It's bolted as many lightweight components as it can muster onto the S-Works model, with a set of 1,265g Roval Alpiniste CLX II wheels, a 9g 4iiii power meter and titanium bolts everywhere.
+The brand has bolted as many lightweight components as it can muster onto the S-Works model, with a set of 1,265g Roval Alpiniste CLX II wheels, a 9g 4iiii power meter and titanium bolts everywhere.
 It has retained a threaded bottom bracket though.

 Specialized Aethos early review